LinkedInLearning/learning-bitbucket-3821269/ch2_working_with_branches_and_pull_requests/02_05_solution_create_and_merge_a_pull_request/README.md

 ## Challenge Scenario
 Let’s use another challenge to practice what you’ve learned about Bitbucket.

 In the previous challenge, you configured Bitbucket for The Amazing App project.
-You created two repositories; one for open source development and another for the team's internal files.
+You created two repositories; one for contributions from the community and another for the team's internal files.

 Now let's test your Bitbucket skills again.

-As the Bitbucket expert for the team, you’ve been given another task: Demonstrate how the team should review updates to a repo by using branches and pull requests.
+As the Bitbucket expert for the team, you’ve been given another task: Demonstrate how the team should review updates to the open-source repo by using branches and pull requests.

 ## Challenge Tasks
-> *NOTE: If you haven't completed the challenge for Chapter 1, review and complete the steps for [01_07 Solution: Create a Repo and Push Code](../../ch1_getting_started_with_bitbucket/01_07_solution_create_a_repo_and_add_code/README.md) before proceeding with this challenge.
-TLDR: Create a workspace, create a public repository named `source, and create a file named `CONTRIBUTING.md`.
+> *NOTE: If you haven't completed the challenge for Chapter 1, review and complete the steps for [01_07 Solution: Create a Repo and Push Code](../../ch1_getting_started_with_bitbucket/01_07_solution_create_a_repo_and_add_code/README.md) before proceeding with this challenge.*
+>
+> *TLDR? create the following:*
+>- *Workspace*
+>- *Public repository named `community`*
+>- *File named `CONTRIBUTING.md`.*

-1. Log into Bitbucket and locate the workspace and **source** repository you created in the previous challenge.
+1. Log into Bitbucket and locate the workspace containing the **community** repository you created in the previous challenge.
-1. Inside the **source** repository, create a feature branch named `pull-request-demo`.
+1. Inside the **community** repository, create a feature branch named `pull-request-demo`.

     > *Note that this should be a feature branch.*